Why Houses are So Expensive to Build

-Builders grumbling about construction cost is nothing new because they can pass those costs along to home buyers but the latest complaint is starting to gain more notice.
+Builders grumbling about construction costs is nothing new because they can pass those costs along to home buyers.
+But the latest complaint is starting to gain more notice.
 Why are houses so expensive to build?
 Well, according to many builders, houses have become more expensive to build because of permitting fees.

 What to Know About Permitting Fees

 In Minnesota, John Rask of M/I Home Builders told Minnesota Public Radio that a three-bedroom home in Minnesota costs $60,000 more to build than in neighboring Wisconsin because of permitting costs.
-It’s adding 15 percent to the sale price, according to Rask and is a contributing factor toward a lack of affordable housing.
+That adds 15 percent to the sale price, according to Rask, and is a contributing factor toward a lack of affordable housing.

 Thinking of building your own home?
 These are the 12 things you should always ask a contractor before building a home.

 New building codes, energy requirements and life safety mandates have driven up the cost of a home as well, according to Investopedia.

 Builders are saying it’s not possible to make homes for less than $250,000, because lot size requirements and the price of land also contribute to increased costs of home building.
 The high price of land nationally has tempted builders to erect larger homes to recoup costs as well, making housing less affordable.
 Then throw in a small housing supply and you’ve got buyers bidding each other up, creating more expensive housing.